MicrosoftDocs/windows-itpro-docs/browsers/internet-explorer/ie11-deploy-guide/set-up-enterprise-mode-portal.md

        <add key="host" value="SMTPHOST.corp.contoso.com"/>
        <add key="port" value="2500"/>
     ```
-3. Open the Settings page in the Enterprise Mode Site List Portal, and then update the email account and password info.
+3. Open the **Settings** page in the Enterprise Mode Site List Portal, and then update the email account and password info.

-## Step 8: Register the scheduler service
+## Step 8 - Register the scheduler service
 Register the EMIEScheduler tool and service for production site list changes.

+**To register the scheduler service**

 1. Open File Explorer and go to EMIEWebPortal.SchedulerService\EMIEWebPortal.SchedulerService in your deployment directory, and then copy the **App_Data**, **bin**, and **Logs** folders to a separate folder.
 For example, C:\EMIEService\.

     >[!Important]
     >If you can't find the **bin** and **Logs** folders, you probably haven't built the Visual Studio solution.
 Building the solution creates the folders and files.

 2. In Visual Studio start the Developer Command Prompt as an administrator, and then change the directory to the location of the InstallUtil.exe file.
-For example _C:\Windows\Microsoft.NET\Framework\v4.0.30319_.
+For example, _C:\Windows\Microsoft.NET\Framework\v4.0.30319_.

 3. Run the command, `InstallUtil "<path_to_service>"`.
 For example, _InstallUtil "C:\EMIEService\bin\Debug\EMIEWebPortal.SchedulerService.exe"._